 Scope of the UNECE Standard S-1

-The Specialized Section on Seed Potatoes operates under the authority of the UNECE Working Party on Agricultural Quality Standards, and has approved the “UNECE Standard concerning the certification and commercial quality control of seed potatoes” (the Standard).
+The Specialized Section on Seed Potatoes operates under the authority of the Working Party on Agricultural Quality Standards of the United Nations Economic Commission for Europe (UNECE), and has approved the “UNECE Standard concerning the certification and commercial quality control of seed potatoes” (the Standard).
 The purpose of the Standard is to act as a world reference to facilitate fair international trade in seed potatoes by creating a harmonized quality certification system, promoting its use, and defining harmonised quality requirements for seed potatoes.

 Seed potatoes are defined as tubers (including mini-tubers) and potato micropropagative material of cultivated tuber forming Solanum spp. intended for planting.
 The Standard describes the quality requirements, controlled by certification, for: varietal identity and purity, genealogy (i.e., line of descent from earlier generations), traceability, diseases and pests affecting commercial quality or yield, external quality and physiology, sizing, and labelling.

-The Standard is implemented in an importing or exporting country by a DA.
+The Standard is implemented in an importing or exporting country by a Designated Authority.
 Countries applying the Standard should notify the UNECE Secretariat of their DA responsible for implementation.
 In relation to exports the DA certifies and labels seed potatoes for export as meeting at least the requirements of the Standard.
 In relation to importation the DA accepts seed potatoes certified and labelled in accordance with the Standard as meeting its national standards or technical regulations for seed potato quality.

 Becoming a Designated Authority

-Prior to implementing the Standard, countries should notify the UNECE Secretariat of the DA responsible for implementing the standard.
-The country should provide the name and contact details for the DA as well as a contact person within the DA with whom the Secretariat can correspond.
+Prior to implementing the Standard, countries should notify the UNECE Secretariat of the Designated Authority responsible for implementing the standard.
+The country should provide the name and contact details for the DA as well as another contact person within the DA with whom the Secretariat can correspond.

 A DA may be a Government department or agency, industry organisation, or private company as long as the implementing organisation has official authorisation to be responsible for the implementation of the Standard.
 Depending on the circumstances of the implementing country the DA’s official authorisation may be provided through national law or regulations or by administrative processes.